-- If you are in a low-income bracket or are unemployed, see if you are eligible for state or local benefits such as Medicaid.
+- If you are in a low-income bracket or are unemployed, find out if you are eligible for state or local benefits such as Medicaid.

 - If you are employed, before you leave your job, find out if you can convert your group insurance to an individual plan.
 Some group plans have a clause that allows people to convert to individual plans, but premiums may be much higher.
 You usually must apply for these individual plans within 30 days of leaving a job.
 (This is different from COBRA, which allows you to stay with the group insurance but only for a limited time.)

 - Choice of doctors